A Guide to the Perplexed Interdimensional Traveler

 summarized this essential situation: He

-who's not busy being born
+who's not busy being born is busy

-A person with a commitment to conscious is, by definition, a person
+dying A person with a commitment to conscious is, by definition, a person

 busy being born.
 Consciousness is never a static, permanent attainment.
 It is